 "We were virtually in a culture shock.
 Our manufacturing facilities were just not able to get the goods made.
 For a couple of months, we hardly made anything," he added.

 For next year, according to Greer, the company is projecting a 10 to 15 percent growth rate.
 He noted that while shiny brass accounts for the largest percentage of sales, "If painted iron keeps doing what it is doing now, that could change.
 It is the fastest-growing category.
 It just really took off about one year ago."

 The company plans to create more growth by introducing wrought-iron accessories.
 "The custom-finish part of the business is rapidly growing.
 I think we'll continue to look at iron accessories that win accent the bedroom.
 At this point, we're not going to move out of the bedroom.
 Our niche has always been the bedroom and that's where we plan to stay.
-We feel there's a lot right there," said Elting. https://futonadvisors.com/sleep-safety-council-slates-emission-tests/
+We feel there's a lot right there," said Elting.
+Related Page: https://futonadvisors.com/sleep-safety-council-slates-emission-tests/

-The painted-iron category, however, is not without competitors.
+The painted-iron category, however, is nothing without competitors.
 Greer noted that the company's key challenges in the business will be to "stay ahead of the competition in style and value, to stay ahead of the import business and to improve service."

 Elting noted that changing consumer tastes, which have shifted away from genuine brass beds and toward less expensive iron and lifestyle beds, provide another challenge for the company.